Pattam Pole: Critical reception

 The film received negative reviews from critics.
-Paresh C Palicha of Rediff.com rated the film 2/5 and said, "Alagappan has tried to serve old wine in a 'new generation' bottle in his first film as director, and the end result is just average."
+Paresh C Palicha of Rediff.com rated the film 2/5 and said, "Alagappan has tried to serve old wine in a 'new generation' bottle in his first film as director, and the result is just average."
 The critic however felt that the film "is unconventionally bold with the way it deals with the issue of live-in relationship."
 Ramesh Chandran of Malayala Manorama rated the film 1 in a scale of 5 and stated that the director has failed to impress the audience in his directorial debut.
 The critic concluded his review saying, "The movie has no spark.
 It does not offer you anything new or something old in a better way."
 Aswin J. Kumar of The Times of India wrote: "Romance, no matter how many times it's told, has a special lure that diminishes the cliches that accompany it.
 In this film, this never happens."
 Veeyen of Nowrunning.com rated the film 2/5 and said, "Azhagappan's directorial debut 'Pattam Pole' is a kite that takes to the winds with a vengeance, having severed its ties off its flyer.
 It flies aimlessly this way and that before losing poise and crashing to the ground, all torn and tattered.".